 Immediately following a brain injury, two things occur:

-The second effect depends on the severity of brain injury and can range from temporary loss of consciousness or coma, respiratory (breathing) problems, and/or damaged motor functions.
+- Depending on the severity of brain injury, effects may include temporary loss of consciousness or coma, respiratory (breathing) problems, and/or

 As time passes, these responses typically subside, and the brain and other body systems approach stability.
 Unlike bones or muscle tissue, the neurons in the brain do not mend themselves.
 New nerves do not grow in ways that lead to full recovery.
 In fact, certain areas of the brain remain damaged, and the functions that were controlled by those areas may be disrupted and lead to challenges in the individual's life.